L1angyan/GTF-Annotation-comparison-and-complement/README.md

 # GTF-Annotation-comparison-and-complement

+#Using stringtie to generate a new annotation file in GTF format through transcriptome assembly.

 #The scripts is uesd to complement extra transcripts not annotated in reference annotation

 #Here, I get a re-annotation file in GTF format.
 I want to add the new transcripts to my reference annotation.